dolphingarlic/blog/source/_posts/BkOI-2011-Timeismoney.md

 What do the points where $a \cdot T + b \cdot C \leq K$ for some $a$, $b$, and $K$ look like?
 If we rearrange the elements, we get the inequality $T \leq -\frac{b}{a} \cdot C + \frac{K}{a}$.

-Notice how this is a half plane.
-Finding the minimum $K$ involves shifting the line define the half-plane to the left:
+Notice how this is a half-plane.
+Finding the minimum $K$ involves shifting the line defining the half-plane to the left:

 ![Shifting the line defining the half-plane](half-plane-line.png)